gkrinker/VibeParse/prd.md

   - LinkedIn ads focused on PMs and tech leads

 ### 4. Dev Content Creators / Educators
-- **Pain**: You’re working on a tutorial about using AI to build apps fast, but you barely understand the code Copilot wrote.
+- **Pain**: You're working on a tutorial about using AI to build apps fast, but you barely understand the code Copilot wrote.
 You know it works, but now you have to explain it, line by line, to your audience.
 You spend more time reverse-engineering than teaching.
 What should be effortless content turns into a research project.
 - **Distribution Strategy**:
   - Partner with YouTubers, Twitch streamers, and Udemy instructors
   - Create an affiliate/referral program with generous rev share